hdinsight/script-actions/install-apache-ignite/README.md

 The cluster is designed to run as a [ScriptAction](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-script-actions).

-Running the script as a ScriptAction or is simple, all you need to do is passing its URL to the script action, no need to submit any arguments. **THE SCRIPT MUST BE RUN ON HEAD AND WORKER NODES**
+Running the script as a ScriptAction or is simple, all you need to do is passing its URL to the script action, no need to submit any arguments.

+Note: **THE SCRIPT MUST BE RUN ON HEAD AND WORKER NODES**

 # What does it do in background?
 The script retrieves the following information: